List of compositions by Claude Debussy

 This is a list of compositions by Claude Debussy categorized by genre, and sorted within each genre by "L²" number, according to the 2001 revised catalogue by musicologist François Lesure, which is generally in chronological order of composition date.

-"L¹" numbers are also given from Lesure's original 1977 catalogue.
+(For convenience, the "L¹" numbers from Lesure's original 1977 catalogue are also shown below.
+They were widely used on recordings, and so on, for twenty years.)

-(The "L¹" and "L²" headers are clickable and doing so will sort the entire list by L¹ or L² number.
-Clicking that header again will reverse the order; to return to the genre category order, reload the webpage.)
+(The "L¹" and "L²" headers can be clicked on to sort the entire list by either numbering.
+A second click will reverse the order.
+Reloading the webpage will restore the genre-category order.)